Donald Harding: Arizona murders

 On January 24, 1980, Harding fled to Phoenix, Arizona, where he gained entry to a hotel room belonging to 38-year-old gastroenterologist Allen F. Gage.
 Harding bound Gage's wrists and ankles and gagged him with a sock before robbing him.
 Like Dickerson, Gage suffocated to death on the gag placed in his mouth.

 On January 25, 1980, Donald Harding posed as a security guard to gain entry into a motel room in Tucson, Arizona, where Robert A. Wise, a 35-year-old businessman, was meeting with Martin Concannon, 33, his corporation's sales representative.
 Upon entering the hotel room, Harding hogtied the two men, beat Wise with a wooden motel lamp, and stuffed socks into Concannon's mouth; afterwards, he shot both men.
 Once both men were critically injured, Harding stole Wise's briefcase, which contained his credit cards; he then took Concannon's Oldsmobile.
 The next morning, police in Tucson discovered the bodies.
 Wise's body was on the floor next to the bed, tied to the bedpost by a restraint wrapped around his neck with his hands and ankles bound together.
 He had missing teeth and jaw fractures from when Harding had bludgeoned him with the lamp, and Harding had shot him point-blank with a .25 caliber pistol once in the chest and once in the left temple.
 Medical examiners attributed his cause of death to the first bullet causing perforation of his spinal cord.
 Authorities found Concannon's body in the hotel room's bathroom.
 He had also been shot in the chest and temple, and the bullet wound had also perforated his spinal cord, but Concannon's death was not instantaneous like Wise's death was; rather, similarly to Dickerson and Gage, medical examiners attributed his cause of death to the socks pushed to the back of his throat and obstructing his breathing passage, thereby suffocating him.

 After going through Robert Wise's belongings, Harding found the victim's home address.
 He drove the stolen car to Wise's home, where he encountered Wise's wife, supposedly with the intention of murdering her and Wise's children.
 Wise, Wise's family, Concannon, and Gage were all strangers to Harding.
-Harding had one of Wise's business cards and pretended to know Wise, and after he identified himself under false pretenses, he asked Wise's wife if "Bob Wise" was home.
+Harding had one of Wise's business cards and pretended to know Wise, and after he identified himself under pretenses, he asked Wise's wife if "Bob Wise" was home.
 Wise's wife told Harding Wise was not home, but that she was expecting him to be home shortly and he was late.
 Harding then left.
 Later, during Harding's trial for Wise's murder, his wife testified she believed Harding may have left her home so quickly because he was afraid of their family dog.